karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

   - Duplicate measure values on the columns
   - Change the shape from a circle to line
   - Move the measure names to path.
-  - Right click on the duplicated measure values on the column and select dual axis.
+  - Right-click on the duplicated measure values on the column and select dual axis.
   - Switch the order of measure values on the columns to put the line behind the circles.